nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `Comic.` – for comic strips and panels
 - `Logo.` – for logos

-The section [Image Alternative Text Values](#image-alternative-text-values) contains language specific alt-text values.
+Section [5.1.3 Image Alternative Text Values](#image-alternative-text-values) contains language specific alt-text values.

 If unsure which value to assign to the `alt` attribute, suppliers must use `Figure.`.